alireza787b/mavsdk_drone_show/README.md

 And here's the fun part, we're far from done.
 Every new release peels back another layer, revealing more complexities and pushing our abilities further.
 We're pretty stoked about what's coming up and we hope you're too!

-We've built this project hoping it'll make a dent in the drone programming universe, enabling anyone to create breathtaking drone shows and to foster a community where we share, learn and grow together.
+We've built this project hoping it'll make a dent in the drone programming universe, enabling anyone to create breathtaking drone shows and foster a community where we share, learn, and grow together.

 We encourage you to check out our previous versions to get a feel for our journey so far.
 And hey, we absolutely love hearing from you all - your thoughts, ideas, questions - bring 'em on!
 They fuel our drive to keep pushing.
 Enjoy exploring and happy coding!